 Vaginal intraepithelial neoplasia (VaIN), or vaginal dysplasia, is a condition in which abnormal cells in the vagina can become cancer in some people.
 These abnormal cells are often found with cervical dysplasia, also known as cervical intraepithelial neoplasia (CIN), a precancerous lesion of the cervix.
 Usually, these lesions are associated with human papillomavirus, also called HPV (see Risk Factors and Prevention).

-The treatment for these potentially precancerous lesions includes surgical removal, laser surgery, and medications, including topical estrogen.
+The treatment for these potentially precancerous lesions includes surgical removal, laser surgery, medications such as topical estrogen, and making lifestyle changes, including stopping cigarette smoking.
 Laser surgery is the use of a focused beam of light that burns the precancerous lesion off the vaginal wall.

 About vaginal cancer

-Vaginal cancer is an uncommon cancer of the female reproductive system.
+Vaginal cancer is an uncommon cancer of the female reproductive system, also called gynecologic cancer.
 Vaginal cancer begins when healthy cells in the vagina change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor is a tumor that can grow but will not spread.

 About 85% of cancers that involve the vagina have actually spread from other parts of the body, and about half of these are from the cervix or uterus.